Li Laboratory of Human Genetics and Genomics

 |You are here: Home | Research|

-Our past research focused on identifying structural variations and single-point mutations associated with psychiatric disorders.
-Our recent research aims to identify viral DNA in the human genome in the context of various human diseases.
-We developed next-generation sequencing-based approach to capture viral DNA/RNA in the human genome.
+Our past research focused on genetic association studies of identifying structural variations and single-point mutations in various brain disorders.
+Our recent research includes two directions.
+One is family-based genetic analysis of rare diseases.
+The other is to identify viral DNA in the human genome.
+We developed a comprehensive platform to better capture viruses and viral integrations in the human samples, particularly tumor tissues.
 Findings from our research may inform the development of disease prevention, diagnosis, and treatment strategies.

-Genetic analyses to identify disease-associated SNPs and structural variations using whole-exome (or genome) sequencing
+Direction I - Genetic analyses to identify putative causal mutations using whole-exome sequencing

-This part of research aims to identify single nucleotide polymorphisms (SNPs), and insertions and deletions in various disease cohorts, using next-generation sequencing and advanced statistical and computational analyses.
-Findings from the research will provide better understanding of the disease mechanisms towards the development of disease risk prediction, and personalized treatment.
+This part of research aims to identify potential causal genes in families with rare or rare forms of disease using next-generation sequencing and advanced statistical and computational analyses.
+Findings from the research will provide better understanding of the disease mechanisms.

 suggestions, questions, problems, contact the webmaster.